 This performance oriented, co-curricular class is designed for those students who wish to participate in the marching band color guard.
 Principles of choreographic structure will be studied and applied.
-Students will learn and develop techniques to help them succeed on the marching field by engaging in independent and collaborative learning activities designed to help with the visual interpretation of a musical exhibit proficiency in the use of tools and materials used in the area of in-depth study.
-The student will maintain a sketch or plan book as a source of information for the development of art works.
-Recommended for serious art students.
+Students will learn and develop techniques to help them succeed on the marching field by engaging in independent and collaborative learning activities designed to help with the visual interpretation of a musical performance.
+Students will gain technical and stylistic proficiency through the performance of a routine.
+Students will be expected to work with various guard equipment such as rifles, sabers, and flags.
+This course is compatible but not sequential with Instrumental and Percussion Band.